stemangiola/tidybulk/README.md

 # Aggregate duplicated `transcripts`

-tidyBulk provide the `aggregate_duplicates` function to aggregate duplicated transcripts (e.g., isoforms, ensembl).
+tidybulk provide the `aggregate_duplicates` function to aggregate duplicated transcripts (e.g., isoforms, ensembl).
 For example, we often have to convert ensembl symbols to gene/transcript symbol, but in doing so we have to deal with duplicates. `aggregate_duplicates` takes a